IETF-Hackathon/mDNSResponder/README.md

     opkg update

-Now remove the dnsmasq package, since we’re installing a new DNS server:
+Remove the dnsmasq package, since we’re installing a new DNS server:

     opkg remove dnsmasq

-Now install the ISC DHCP server, which is needed to provide DHCP service now that dnsmasq is no longer present, the mbedtls-write package, and dnssd-proxy package, which also installs the mDNSResponder package:
+Install the ISC DHCP server,
+which is needed to provide DHCP service now that dnsmasq is no longer present, the mbedtls-write package, and dnssd-proxy package, which also installs the mDNSResponder package:

     opkg install isc-dhcp-server-ipv4 mbedtls-write dnssd-proxy

-At this point you are ready to continue with configuring your Discovery Proxy.
+At this point your Discovery Proxy is configured and running.
+In this default configuration your Discovery Proxy is configured to offer Discovery Proxy service on the LAN ports (and Wi-Fi), using Multicast DNS to discover existing services on its WAN port (your existing home network).
+Wait a few minutes for your computer to notice the new Discovery Proxy, or disconnect from the AR750S and reconnect to speed up the detection process.

+Try again to see what your computer can discover now.

+If you have network printers on your existing home network, they will now appear in when you click the “+” button to add a printer in the “Printers & Scanners” section of System Preferences.

+If you have machines with ssh enabled that are usually visible in “New Remote Connection” in Terminal, they should now be visible when you’re connected to a AR750S LAN port or Wi-Fi.

+You now have a working Discovery Proxy, with a default configuration that makes its WAN port services visible to downstream clients on LAN or Wi-Fi.
+For other configuration options, continue below.

 ## Picking a DNS Subdomain Name for your Advertised Services